enasequence/ena-browser-documentation/help_and_guides/moving_from_release.rst

 So, if you wanted all coding from WGS, you would need to start at the `ftp.ebi.ac.uk/pub/databases/ena/coding/wgs/public <http://ftp.ebi.ac.uk/pub/databases/ena/coding/wgs/public>`_  level, delve into each subfolder and download the *.cds.gz files.
-Note that there are some cds.gz files that have no content.
-This would mean that there were no CDS features in any of the sequences in that WSG set.
-While not ideal, we have to retain these empty files for the pipeline to know that the subproducts have already been extracted from a given set, unless the parent set itself is updated.

 Find Deleted (suppressed/killed) Records
 ----------------------------------------